Dill The Companion Plant That Does It All

 Here are 5 images of dill as a companion plant:

-• Dill and carrots: Dill helps to repel carrot flies, which are a common pest of carrots.
-Image of Dill and carrots companion plant
+- Dill and carrots: Dill helps to repel carrot flies, which are a common pest of carrots.

-• Dill and tomatoes: Dill helps to attract beneficial insects, such as ladybugs, which prey on tomato pests.
-Image of Dill and tomatoes companion plant
+- Dill and tomatoes: Dill helps to attract beneficial insects, such as ladybugs, which prey on tomato pests.

-• Dill and cucumbers: Dill helps to deter cucumber beetles, which are another common pest of cucumbers.
-Image of Dill and cucumbers companion plant
+- Dill and cucumbers: Dill helps to deter cucumber beetles, which are another common pest of cucumbers.

-• Dill and beans: Dill helps to improve the nitrogen content of the soil, which is beneficial to beans.
-Image of Dill and beans companion plant
+- Dill and beans: Dill helps to improve the nitrogen content of the soil, which is beneficial to beans.

-• Dill and potatoes: Dill helps to repel potato beetles, which are a common pest of potatoes.
-Image of Dill and potatoes companion plant
+- Dill and potatoes: Dill helps to repel potato beetles, which are a common pest of potatoes.

 Post a Comment for "Dill The Companion Plant That Does It All"